 Understanding How Divorce Mediation Works

-Though it's not a complicated process, it is important for anyone going through or thinking about going through mediation to thoroughly understand the inner workings.
-This article serves as a divorce 101 and will answer the most common questions divorcing couples have about arbitration.
+Though it's not a complicated process, anyone needs to go through or think about mediation to understand the inner workings thoroughly.
+This article serves as a divorce 101 and will answer the most common questions couples divorcing have about arbitration.

 - Bring about a legally enforceable divorce agreement that is acceptable to both parties.